 - Beat the butter and sugar together on high speed for 3-4 minutes in the bowl of a stand mixer with a paddle attachment until light and creamy.
 Add the oil and mix again, scraping the sides of the bowl.

 - Add eggs, one at a time, and vanilla, beating on medium-high speed between each addition until combined.
 Add vinegar and food coloring, adding as much food coloring as needed to get the desired color.
 If using gel food coloring, it will take less - about 1 tablespoon.

 - Turn mixer to low speed and add the dry ingredients alternately with the buttermilk in 2-3 additions, mixing just until combined between each addition and scraping the bottom and sides of the bowl as needed.

 - Transfer batter to the prepared pans and bake for 30-35 minutes (for 9-inch pans) or 38-43 minutes (for 8-inch pans) until a cake tester inserted in the center comes out clean with just a few crumbs.
 Do not overbake.
 Remove from oven and cool completely.

 For the frosting

 - Beat the cream cheese and butter together in a large bowl using a handheld mixer until smooth, about 1-2 minutes.
-Add the powdered sugar and cream or milk and mix on low speed until incorporated, then increase speed and beat for 2 minutes.
+Add the powdered sugar and mix on low speed until incorporated, then increase speed and beat for 2 minutes.
 Add vanilla and salt and beat again.

 - Level the cakes (if needed) so the tops are flat.
 Save scraps to crumble and use for decorating.
 Frost with cream cheese frosting and sprinkle the top of the cake with the reserved crumbs.
 Slice and serve.